prisma-collective/docs/content/processes/evaluation/3. Resources & Evidence/c. Accra ALJ Case Study/d. Accra ALJ Sponsorships.md

 # **The Ranking Process: A Multi-Perspectival Approach to Valuing Contribution**

 This page details the rigorous, transparent, and participatory methodology used to arrive at the final individual and team rankings for the Action Learning Journey (ALJ).
-Our process is not a simple scoring exercise; it is a synthesis of diverse, multi-perspectival data designed to honor our core principle of **"evaluation as valuing"**34.
+Our process is not a simple scoring exercise; it is a synthesis of diverse, multi-perspectival data designed to honor our core principle of **"evaluation as valuing"**.

 The final rankings are a direct reflection of the values and priorities co-created with the cohort, moving beyond static metrics to capture the dynamic flow of contribution, growth, and collaboration.